 Due to its distinctive two-toned green leaves, the Dumb Cane plant is a visually attractive choice.
 It also helps with air purification.
 However, if its leaves are ingested, they can cause mouth irritation and speech impediments that persist for several days.

 A winter holiday staple, this plant is beloved for its vibrant colors.
 Red is the most popular variety, but you can also find pink and white versions.
-Skin irritation is the most likely unpleasant reaction people and pets experience, but nausea and vomiting occur after ingestion.
+The milky sap found in the stems contains chemicals similar to those in household detergents.

 Another plant that’s often found in homes during the holidays, mistletoe has poisonous berries and leaves, due to a component called phoratoxin.
 The American varieties are less poisonous than those found in Europe, but they can still cause symptoms ranging from blurred vision to stomach discomfort and diarrhea.